-- 1. Evaluation of credits earned prior to admission and how they apply toward Warner Pacific Core Studies requirements; - 2.
-Information on how to read and understand the credit evaluation; - 3.
-Information on who to contact regarding a documented disability; - 4.
-Warner Pacific University Health and Immunization Form (must be completed prior to registration). - 5.
-Warner Pacific University Student Account Packet (must be completed prior to registration).
+- 1. Evaluation of credits earned prior to admission and how they apply toward Warner Pacific University Core Studies requirements - 2.
+Information on how to read and understand the credit evaluation - 3.
+Information on who to contact regarding a documented disability - 4.
+Warner Pacific University Health and Immunization Form (must be completed prior to registration, if taking in-person or HyFlex courses) - 5.
+Warner Pacific University Student Account Packet (must be completed prior to registration)